Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Aisha’s surprise findings:

-Client K (thought: 12 hours monthly, actual: 18 hours monthly) Client P (thought: 15 hours monthly, actual: 24 hours monthly)
+Client K (thought: 12 hours monthly, actual: 18 hours monthly)

-The audit shows reality.
-Client P paying $3,800 for 24 hours = $158/hour.
-That’s 66% below average.
-The cut decision becomes obvious.
+The audit shows reality: Client P paying $3,800 for 24 hours works out to $158/hour, which is 66% below average, so the cut decision becomes obvious.

-Move 2: The Pre-Cut Pipeline Build
+Move 2: Pre-Cut Pipeline Build To Secure Replacement Clients

-Most founders cut first, panic second, scramble third.
+Most founders cut first, panic second, scramble third, and that sequence creates revenue gaps and stress.

-Move 3: Strategic Cuts vs. Revenue Cuts
+Move 3: Strategic Client Cuts Versus Pure Revenue Cuts

-Strategic frame: “We’re freeing 90 hours monthly for $18K clients instead of $14K clients.
-Net gain: $3.5K/month and 66 hours freed.”
+“We’re freeing 90 hours monthly for $18K clients instead of $14K clients.
+Net gain is $3.5K/month and 66 hours freed.”

 Aisha’s cuts: